BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Therefore, I have no intention of passing moral judgment on conspiracy theorists.
 One might even argue that they perceive cracks in the simulation but mistakenly believe in a way out of it, which, and this misinterprets *The Matrix* as well, serves as the perfect cover-up for the hyperreality.
-Baudrillard argues that Disneyland does not hide the fact that it is a simulation, but rather conceals the fact that America is a simulation too.
+Baudrillard famously argued that Disneyland does not hide the fact that it is a simulation, but rather conceals the fact that America is a simulation too.
 Disneyland is more real than America.
 Conspiracy theories operate similarly; they are pure simulations and, in this regard, true.
 The outsider is convinced of his or her reality, and the contradictory nature of these theories is not contradictory for him or her.